sciurius/comics/README.md

-A comics collector in the style of Gotblah.
+A comics aggregator in the style of Gotblah.

 This one runs privately and generates a static comics page.